Cindy specialises in regulatory investigations and enforcement, white-collar and business crime.

 Acted for PW in the FCA regulatory investigation into the high-profile LIBOR manipulation scandal at Royal Bank of Scotland.
 Represented PW in compelled interviews, replying to the FCA’s Preliminary Investigation Report and making representation to the Regulatory Decisions Committee of the FCA.

-Cindy is a member of the Fraud Lawyers Association, International Bar Association, and Proceeds of Crime Lawyers Association.
+Cindy is a member of the Fraud Lawyers Association and the International Bar Association.